 -Jehosafet

-Making decisions with feelings and voices1
+Making decisions with feelings and voices

 JESS: Hello.